airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 ### AIRM Community

-Following the principle of an Open-to-Community approach, the “AIRM Community” is the group of AIRM stakeholders that participate in the AIRM processes defined in this change management handbook.
+Following the principle of an Open-to-Community approach, the `AIRM Community` is the group of AIRM stakeholders that participate in the AIRM processes defined in this change management handbook.
 AIRM Community members actively contribute to or monitor the evolution of the AIRM.
 The contributions made are provided on a royalty-free basis.

 AIRM Community members can submit a Change Request (CR) on behalf of one or several stakeholders.
 See Chapter 5 for detailed information about how to submit a CR.